-The PM exam is hard.
-Anyone who aspires to become PMP certificated should be prepared for the exam.
+The Project Management Professional (PMP) exam is hard.
+Anyone who aspires to attain PMP certification should be prepared for the exam.
 Consequently, first-time test takers should also be advised that the PMP certification exam is extremely difficult.

 The exam consists of 200 multiple-choice questions in a period of only four hours.
-The questions are written to be difficult and designed to test your understanding of the subjects and ability to problem solve.
-Some of the questions are theoretical.
-Some are situational and some require calculations or graph drawing.
+The questions are written for a high difficulty level and are designed to test your understanding of the subjects and the ability to problem solve in real life.
+Some of the questions are theoretical, some are situational, and some require calculations or graph drawing.

 Needless to say, PMP exam difficulty is guaranteed for most, if not all, PMP aspirants.
-Let’s a look at a few things that make the exam difficult and what you can do to overcome them and pass on your first try.
+Let’s a look at a few things that make the PMP exam difficult and what you can do to overcome them and pass on your first try.

-Before taking the PMP exam, you have to pass an officially authorized 35-hour course that prepares you for both from the theoretical and practical aspects of the exam.
+Before taking the PMP exam, you have to pass an officially authorized 35-hour prep course that prepares you for both from the theoretical and practical knowledge areas of the exam.

 The main reference text will be the PMBOK that contains the PMI’s project management standard.
 This textbook, also commonly referred to as the PMBOK guide, should be studied fully or at least known in its main parts.

 In the PMI’s online Examination exam content outline, the exam outline is expressed as follows: